buildpacks/rfcs/text/0000-app-mixins.md

 ### CA Cert Installer Stackpack

-A buildpack that works on the `ubuntu-20` stack, which defines a `type=` prefix for mixins, and installs custom CA Certificates would have a `buildpack.toml` that looks like this:
+A buildpack that installs custom CA Certificates would have a `buildpack.toml` that looks like this:

 ```toml
 [buildpack]